playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 Luckily for us, Unity has a system of "plugins" that allow us to do just that.
 Unity contains the ability to map code between C# and Java by using in-house-developed helper classes to cross-talk between the two languages.
 This article will outline [how to setup a development environment](#setup-a-development-environment), [how to manage Android dependencies in Unity](#android-dependencies) , and finally [how to call Android-specific code from C#](#call-android-from-c-sharp).
 Without further ado, let's dive in! 🏊‍♂️

-> ⚠️ It's worth noting that this information is based on Unity 2018 versions.
+> ⚠️ Be aware that this information is based on Unity 2018 versions.
 While this might be relevant for older versions of Unity, I have not tested much of this methodology of integration with older versions.

 # Setting up Development Environment {#setup-a-development-environment}

 [Unity supports using either Java files or Kotlin source files as plugins](https://docs.unity3d.com/Manual/AndroidJavaSourcePlugins.html).
 This means that you're able to take Android source file (regardless of if they're written in Java or Kotlin) and treat them as callable compiled library code.
-Unity will then take these files and then include them into it's own Gradle build process, allowing you - the developer - to focus on development rather than the build process.
+Unity will then take these files and then include them into its own Gradle build process, allowing you - the developer - to focus on development rather than the build process.

 > For anyone that may have experimented with doing so in older versions of Unity in the past will note that this is a massive improvement - it used to be that you'd have to compile to AAR files and include them manually.

 That said, the editor you may be using may not be best suited for editing Android code and it would be great to have a powerful development experience while working with.
 For this purpose, it would be great to edit code using [the official IDE for Android development: Android Studio](https://developer.android.com/studio/).

-Unforunately, I've had difficulties getting the same Android Studio development environment to sync with the "source file" interop that Unity provides.
+Unfortunately, I've had difficulties getting the same Android Studio development environment to sync with the "source file" interop that Unity provides.
 For this reason, I tend to have two folders:

 - One of these folders lives at the root of the project (directly under `Unity/ProjectName`) called `AndroidStudioDev` that I open in Android Studio.